enes-kazazic/eTursistickaAgencija/README.md

 # eTuristickaAgencija

-- Project done for university seminar work purposes.
+- Project done for university term paper purposes.

 - Other functionalites including Authorization and Authentification are meant to be done by collegue.